apereo/cas/docs/cas-server-documentation/developer/Build-Process.md

 ```bash
 bc -PcasModules=support-ldap,support-x509
 ```

-where `bc` is an alias for building cas, [see below](Build-Process.html#sample-build-aliases).
+...where `bc` is an [alias for building CAS](Build-Process.html#sample-build-aliases).

 - Prepare the embedded container, as described below, to run and deploy the web application

 ## Embedded Containers

 The CAS project comes with a number of built-in modules that are pre-configured with embedded servlet containers such as Apache Tomcat, Jetty, etc for the server web application, the management web application and others.
 These modules are found in the `webapp` folder of the CAS project.

 ### Configure SSL